iclr-blogposts/2024/_posts/2024-05-07-understanding-icl.md

 Finally, we want to highlight that the main results shown in this blog post are consequences of the simplified hypothesis and the experimental setup we have considered (linear functions, least-squares regression loss, linear self-attention layers).
 In an equally recent paper <d-cite key="geshkovski2023the"></d-cite>, for example, the authors take a completely different route: by representing transformers as interacting particle systems, they were able to show that tokens tend to cluster to limiting objects, which are dependent on the input context.
+This suggests that other interpretations of the behavior of transformers are not only possible, but also possibly necessary to fully understand these models.

 <!-- ## Implementation details